cemreefe/MarkdownBlogger-Test/source/blog/testable-links.md

 I'm sure we'd be able to find anchor terms in dynamically loaded websites.
 The worst case for a false negative is someone clicking on an ad, and the worst case for a false positive is you having to update your **link seal** key.

 What do you think?
 Any ideas?
 Concerns?
 Do you think this is a big pile of bull?
 Reach out to tell me and let's discuss.
+Find me on [mastodon](https://mastodon.social/@cemre){linksealkey='some nonsense i would not say'}.

+## Live Demo ‼️

+Here's an MVP implementation of linkseal running on your browser!
+(I hope this is working because it would be so embarassing if not)

 ! include linkseal_checker